martinkubecka/SimpleCrypt/README.md

 The application does not need to be compiled.
 If you have the python correctly set in the PATH variable, **SimpleCrypt** can be easily run from the operating system console or using the already compiled simplecrypt.exe.

 ### Encryption

+- Choose option **E**.
+- Enter file location (absolute path if the file is not in the current working directory).
+- Provide recipient's public key location (absolute path if the file is not in the current working directory).
+- New encryptd file will be created inside the current working directory.

 ```
 PS E:\Programming\SimpleCrypt> python .\simplecrypt.py